 I love Halloween.
-The creepy movies, the crisp fall air, the pumpkins.
+The creepy movies, ghost stories, the crisp fall air, the pumpkins.
 And who doesn’t love to get dressed up and hit the town for night?
 But there’s nothing like a horrifying story to get in your head—and get you in the spirit.
+Here are four tips on how to write a scary story.

 4 Tips on How to Write a Scary Story